 It doesn’t matter if it seemed like they wanted it.
 They needed love, care, worth, acceptance—things that all humans need.
-They didn’t know that, trusted too easily, and/or believed in the assumed “goodness” in people.
-The abusers took advantage of their vulnerability.
+They just weren’t aware of that and trusted, believing in the “goodness” in people, and their abusers took advantage of that.

 2. It IS traumatic.

 Many survivors experience all the PTSD symptoms yet don’t get diagnosed due to the fact that they didn’t experience a “near death” situation.
 Instead, they’re often shamed or judged as people tell them how stupid they were or what they could’ve done to prevent it.
 That in itself is further traumatizing, and they end up believing it was their fault and didn’t experience trauma.

 3. Abusers use fear to control.